Home Gym

 Traveling with one of our mobile saunas to the lake and delivering to new owners.

-We have been building mobile saunas for the past 10 years! and because of their growing popularity and versatility, they now make up most of our business.
+We have been building mobile saunas for the past ten years!
+And because of their growing popularity and versatility, they now make up most of our business.
 Each unit is still handcrafted with many layers of details.
 The owners each get a unique product tailored to their specifications.
-It’s also an easy way to avoid zoning and permitting restrictions while avoiding the hassles of a site-built project.
+It’s also an easy way to avoid zoning and permitting restrictions and the hassles of a site-built project.
 Investing in your dream sauna makes more sense if you know you can take it with you!

-We hear from our customers all the time that their friends, family, and neighbors
+We hear from our customers all the time that their friends, family, and neighbors are as excited as they are to have a sauna!

 Inside the hot room our mobile saunas looking out through the dressing room to the lake.